Watch our film

 #SafetyMadeYours

 Income has been alerted to a phone call scam from callers posing as Income Representatives or Agents.
 Please do not reveal any of your personal details or policy information to them.
-To verify the authenticity of a financial advisor, you may perform a search with his/her MAS representative number or full name under the MAS Registry at https://eservices.mas.gov.sg/rr.
+To verify the authenticity of a financial advisor representative, you may perform a search with his/her MAS representative number or full name under the MAS Registry at https://eservices.mas.gov.sg/rr.

-If you are or believe you have been the victim of a scam involving your Income policy, please contact 6788 1777 immediately.
+If you are or believe you have been the victim of a scam involving your Income Insurance policy, please contact 6788 1777 immediately.

 Common Scams